 In this article, we shall see everything you need to know about money market funds, from the types to the portfolios you can invest in.
-Let’s begin.
+We will also see the benefits of investing in money market funds, the benefits of investing in these funds and the top money market funds in India.

 What are Money Market Funds?